Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 Hypertext Markup language (HTML).

 ## Logic of the game
-**index.html** is the main file of the game.
-This happens, because **index.html** an Graphical User Interface (GUI); very important for the player.
+**index.html** is the main file of the project.
+It is a Graphical User Interface (GUI).

 Click on **index.html** file twice.
 When the web page loads, a modal appears immediately.

-* Press **Star game!** button;
+* Press **Star the game!** button;

-At this moment, the timer runs, your stars on the star rating are in risks and the move counter is prepared to you.
+Now, the Timer will run; your stars in the Star rating will be in risk; and the Move counter will be prepared to you.

 * Click on any card;

-The clicked card shows its content.
-And the game keep it.
+The content of the clicked card will appear.
+And, the game must keep it.

 * Click on another card;

-At this moment, the game check the cards.
+The content of the clicked card will appear too.
+And, the game must keep it for one second.

+The restart button will be disabled during the match verification.
+(This action solved a problem identified during the version two development.)

-The game does not allow clicking on the same clicked or the corresponding card.
-So, if you do this, nothing will should happen anymore.
+The game must not allow clicking any card until the end of the match verification.

+The game will check the clicked cards.

-* If the clicked cards are the same:
+* If the clicked cards contains the same figure:

-You play a game; Go ahead!
-The cards leave the game.
-No clicked effect was show anymore.
+You will have played the game.
+Go ahead!
+The matched cards will leave the game.
+No click on them must have effects.

-* If the clicked cards are not the same:
+* If the clicked cards won't contains the same figure:

-They will should return to the starting position
+The clicked cards will return to the starting position: their contents will be hidden after one second.

-* If you combine all cards: You win the game!
-Congratulations!!!
+* When you get to combine all cards' figure: You will win the game!

-You can restart the game at any moment.
-When you restart it, the timer, star rating and move counter come back to initial state.
+You can restart the game at any time.
+When you restart it, the Timer, Star rating and Move counter come back to initial state.

 ## Executing the code
 This game was executed in the chrome web browser.
 And, on the emulators for mobile devices along the chrome browser.

 ## Validation
 ### Markup Validation Service from W3C
-The code of this project was verified at September 01st, 2018, by Markup Validation Service from W3C.
+The code of this project was verified at December 30th, 2018 by Markup Validation Service from W3C.

+#### HTML Validation Service from W3C
 * No error was found.
 * Three warnings about html section without headings.

-### CSS Validation Service from W3C
+#### CSS Validation Service from W3C
 At this date, no error messages were displayed.

-## Explanation note
+## Developer
-I'm a git starter professional.
-So:

-* Because of the project is not big;
-* Because the time;
-* And, because I was working alone;

-I did the project and after that, following the construction logic that I used, I split the project in small portions and made the commit on the git.

-Now, because of Udacity's Nanodegree, I know how to work with git.
-And, certainly, working as a group or alone, I will use git and become a better professional than today.

-The reason for this explanation note is very simple: the time between each commit is very short (especially for a programmer).
-Thank you for understanding.
+* Willian Coelho da Cunha

-## Note
+## Contributions
-The note above is about this project before Udacity's review.
-After the review, I worked in the project using the technologies described above and, of course, Git.
+This project won't accept contributions because it is a test project.

+## Last version and review
+Version 2.
+Review in December 30th, 2018.